icewind1991/nextcloud-version-matrix/README.md

 ### `branches`

-Branches for each supported version, either `stableXX` or `master` for versions that aren't released yet
+Branches for each supported version, either `stableXX` or `master` for versions that aren't branched yet.

 ## License
 [MIT License](LICENSE.md)